KomalSaini16/Login_Registration_page/README.md

 # Login_Registration_page
-Login and registration page usiing servlets and jsp
+Login and registration page using servlets and jsp
 ![bg width:1000px](./signin.png)
 Login Page is very common among any type of secured applications and its widely used on the internet for authenticating the user before presenting the secured pages of the web applications.
 A login screen is a web page or an entry page to a web/mobile application that requires user identification and authentication, regularly performed by entering a username and password combination.